turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

         });
     }

-    //Function to be called when the form is submitted async onSubmit(e) {
+    // Function to be called when the form is submitted async onSubmit(e) {
         e.preventDefault();

-        //Structuring Election details from the form before submitting transaction to the smart-contract const electionDetails = {
+        // Structuring Election details from the form before submitting transaction to the smart-contract const electionDetails = {
             electionname: this.state.electionname,
             description: this.state.description,